AbdelrhmanEssam74/MVCStructure/README.md

-Here's the `README.md` with code blocks and comments integrated into the structure as requested.
+Here's the `README.md` with code blocks and comments integrated into the structure as requested

 ---